gk072745/vastra.com/README.md

 Myntra is an e-commerce website where people can buy from wide range of products and has an interactive UI.

-A individual project built by Govind Kumawat (Me) in 5 days.
+A individual project built by Govind Kumawat in 5 days.

 ![Logo](https://img.mensxp.com/media/content/2021/Jan/People-Try-To-Find-Other-Secretly-Offensive-Logos1400_60165ada60850.jpeg)